Roman Baths by the Zappeion ΡΩΜΑΪΚΑ ΛΟΥΤΡΑ ΣΤΟ ΖΑΠΠΕΙΟ

-Zappeion Hall, an attractive building designed by Theophil Hansen, was constructed from 1874 to 1888.
+Zappeion Hall, an attractive building designed by architect Theophil Hansen, was constructed from 1874 to 1888.
 In the past few years some of the most significant events in the history of Greece have taken place here, such as European summits, and significant political conferences and announcements.
 Art exhibitions and occasional concerts are held here.
-Near Zappeion Hall there is Aigli, a nice café and restaurant and an open-air cinema of the same name, and the Zappeion Gardens, a refuge of green in the heart of the city.
+Near Zappeion Hall there is Aigli, a nice café and restaurant (temporarily under renovation thus closed) and an open-air cinema of the same name, and the Zappeion Gardens, a refuge of green in the heart of the city.

 The site of the Roman Baths, built at the end of the 3rd c.
 AD, is located within the Zappeion grounds on Vassilissis Amalias Avenue.
 Although at first outside the original city walls, this idyllic site with its plentiful running waters and dense vegetation was an important place of worship for many deities.
 After the completion of the temple of Olympian Zeus and the construction of Hadrian's Gate during the city's expansion, the area became part of the inner city, and a number of new sanctuaries, private and public buildings and baths were constructed.
 The site was discovered during excavations for the construction of the Athens Metro.
 It was conserved, roofed, and made accessible to the public in 2004.

 The Roman Baths by the Zappeion, in Athens.